Q: Are there authorized exemptions from the mandatory vaccination requirement?

 Persons who are moderately to severely ill (with COVID-19 or any other illness) can receive a temporary exemption until they have recovered sufficiently and are no longer subject to isolation requirements.
 People who are acutely ill should not present for vaccination, since they might expose others to COVID-19 or other infections.
 Most people with minor illness without fever who are not subject to isolation should be vaccinated.

-People who are enrolled in COVID-19 related clinical studies can receive a temporary exemption until their participation in the trial is completed.
+People who are enrolled in COVID-19 related vaccine studies can receive a temporary exemption until their participation in the trial is completed.
 The Coast Guard supports its members who voluntarily participate in important research, and does not want to interfere with the results of those studies.

 Q. Is pregnancy a justification for a medical exemption?